kenders2000/BlindRT/README.md

          is constrained minimisation.
          --   Once all ML parameters are computed, the dynamic range of each decayphase is computed from the ML decay curve.
-  -     Post-process results, for every octave band, a framework for estimating the RT is as follows, find the length of signal required to ensure that at least 40 decay phases with at least 25 dB of dynamic range are present, (this is just a rule of thumb), I found for speech
+  -Post-process results, for every octave band, a framework for estimating the RT is as follows, find the length of signal required to ensure that at least 40 decay phases with at least 25 dB of dynamic range are present, (this is just a rule of thumb), I found for speech